Friday – Sunday, September 27 – 29, 2024

 The Modified Pilgrimage

-Popular with seniors and families with small children, the modified pilgrimage takes place mainly in camp.
-The daily schedule conforms to the needs of family life.
-Participants are organized into their own distinct brigade with their own chaplain, with time for prayer, confessing, spiritual counsel, singing the Hours, catechism for children, and fellowship with other pilgrims.
-Many participants choose to step off with the rest of the pilgrims in the mornings and go out to meet them on the road to walk back with them in the evenings.
+Pilgrims of the modified events are organized into distinct brigades with their own chaplains.
+They pray holy Mass together, confess, avail themselves of spiritual counsel, and sing the Hours.
+There is also catechism for children and lots of fellowship.
+Many participants choose to step off with the main column of pilgrims in the mornings and to walk out to meet them on the road and return with them in the evenings.

 The Pilgrim Choir

 Those who sing can join the St. Cecilia’s Brigade.
-Accompanied by a chaplain, these Pilgrims chant daily Mass, pray the Divine Office throughout the day together, learn and practice all of the music the Pilgrimage requires, confess, receive meditations and spiritual direction, and do a minimal amount of walking.
+Accompanied by a chaplain, these Pilgrims chant daily Mass, pray the Divine Office throughout the day together, learn and practice all of the music the Pilgrimage requires, confess, receive meditations and spiritual counsel, and do a minimal amount of walking.

 The Pilgrim Organizers

-These pilgrims take care of many of the material needs of the pilgrims, so pilgrims can concentrate on prayer, penance, and fellowship.
-Organizers prepare for holy Mass and the sacraments, organize and guide the brigades, provide pilgrims minor first-aid, supply all the water the pilgrims need each day, transport weary pilgrims in vans, haul baggage from camp to camp, supplement the pilgrim’s personal food supply with hardy soups, fresh bread, and sometimes jam & fruits.
-And much more.
+Organizers prepare for holy Mass and the sacraments, help leaders to reform brigades months in advance and to guide them along the way, shuttle arriving pilgrims to check-in at the step-off location, provide pilgrims basic first-aid, supply all the water the pilgrims need each day, transport weary pilgrims in vans, haul baggage from camp to camp, supplement the pilgrim’s personal food supply with hardy soups, fresh bread, jam & fruits.
+And more.

 Sponsor a Pilgrim

-Sponsoring pilgrims financially is an ancient practice in the Church.
 The Pilgrimage fees (which cover multiple expenses) are as low as possible, yet they still present a burden to some pilgrims.
-Sponsors pay some or all of the fees, submit their intentions, and receive the benefit of the prayers, works, and sufferings of the pilgrims.
-It is up to individual pilgrims to seek their own sponsors, as the Pilgrimage itself does not have the manpower or budget.
-However, the Pilgrimage does provide the alms for palms webform to facilitate paying the fees and grant the sponsor a tax deduction.
+Some sponsors pay some or all of the fee, can submit their intentions when they do, and in return receive the benefit of the prayers, works, and sufferings of the pilgrims.
+Organizers provide the alms for palms webform to facilitate paying the fee, which also can qualify as a tax-deductible gift of the sponsor.

 Join with Prayer from Home